github/elastomer-client/docs/index.md

   :field => "post.title"
 ```

-And we can explore the standard analyzers provided by ElasticSearch.
+And we can explore the default analyzers provided by ElasticSearch.

 ```ruby
 client.index.analyze "The Role of Morphology in Phoneme Prediction", :analyzer => "snowball"
 ```

-The `analyze` API only provides access to the analyzers defined on the current
-index.
-We omit the index name when we want to use the standard analyzers
-provided by ElasticSearch.

 #### Index Maintenance